profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 interface.

-As wired/configured,&nbsp; if you want an `I²C interface`, you need to give up `Touch Screen` capability,&nbsp; and vice-versa.&nbsp; If the 3 rimary SPI pins were _“shared”_ &nbsp;we could have both with ‘1’ pin left over.&nbsp; We could even add a `buzzer` audio interface or possibily a Analog 1-pin `keypad`, etc.
+As wired/configured,&nbsp; if you want an `I²C interface`, you need to give up `Touch Screen` capability,&nbsp; and vice-versa.&nbsp; If the 3 primary SPI pins were _“shared”_, &nbsp;we could have both,&nbsp; with ‘1’ pin left over.&nbsp;
+We could even add a `buzzer` audio interface or possibily a Analog 1-pin `keypad`, etc.
 <hr>

 ![14-Pin SPI 2.8″ 240×320 TFT LCD header](https://github.com/profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/blob/main/images/ILI9341%202.8in%20240x320%20TFT%20Display-5.jpg)